muthaah/gads2020/Lab Translation/VirtualNetworks.md

 ## Task 2.
 Create an auto mode network with firewall rules
   - Create an auto mode network with two VM instances.

-### Hint
-    Although not documented, it is always a good idea to start all your command line work by setting your current and active cloud project i.e init your project on cloudshell

-    ` gcloud config set project qwiklabs-gcp-04-8133a1a506b2 `

   - Enter the below commands one after the other to create the Network and firewall rules

     ```